bmezaris/TextToVideoRetrieval-TtimesV/README.md

 3. CLIP ViT-B/32

-Please refer to the following to extract visual features.
+Please refer to the following to extract visual features:

 1. ResNet-152 from the MXNet model zoo